lengefeldlab.com

 PhD student

-Soham received a University-funded doctoral candidate position for 3 years by the Doctoral Programme in Biomedicine.
-Congratulations!
+He pursued his Master’s in Molecular and Cellular Biology from Ludwig Maximilians University in Munich, and was awarded a fully-funded University of Helsinki doctoral candidate position for 3 years by the Doctoral Programme in Biomedicine.

 soham.bharadwaj@helsinki.fi